-There is little idea about liquidity being supportive or resistant.
+There is little knowledge about liquidity being supportive or resistant.
 Which party (market maker) pumps liquidity?
-The new traders have little idea about the strategy of the market maker.
+New traders have little understanding of the strategy of the market maker.
 You have to understand the range on the bid side or the offer side, you have to experience the moving range in the market.

-The new traders are completely satisfied with the visibility, but they have to understand what is behind the data and information provided.
-Understanding of the market is essential, including an understanding of the orders, the reasons behind the downward and upward movements of price.
-In that regard, Bookmap provides access to historical data, such as liquidity from the previous days, which helps with explanations of the current tendencies.
+New traders are completely satisfied with the visibility [in Bookmap], but they have to understand what is behind the data and information provided.
+Understanding the market is essential, including understanding of the order book and the reasons behind the downward and upward movements of price.
+In that regard, Bookmap provides access to historical data, such as liquidity from the previous day, that helps explain the current tendencies.
 In addition, it is vital to move away from immediate large profits, concentrating on consistent small gains in the long term.

 This is a very sophisticated tool and an ultra-fast and stable platform.
-The graphic is completely insane.
+The graphics are completely insane.

-I have tried all the heat maps available on the market, Sierra chart, JigSaw Trader, etc. With Bookmap, you feel comfortable on the platform, which is a great advantage, as you do not have any lag during the fast market moves.
+I have tried all the heat maps available on the market: Sierra Chart, JigSaw Trader, etc. With Bookmap, you feel comfortable on the platform, which is a great advantage, and you do not have any lag during the fast market moves.
 The price of the platform correlates with its stability.
 Usually, traders look where they can make fast money, which is an incorrect approach.
 The first question to answer is how Boopmap can make consistent profits in the future.
 Bookmap increases the probability of returns against losses in the long run.
 I have tried various platforms, and visibility is not as good as Bookmap.
 For example, with crude oil, when the liquidity is taken and you have a 90-degree move down, you have 5 seconds with Bookmap to determine whether the move was correct.
-The platform provides patterns, which are essential for trading.
+The platform provides patterns that are essential for trading.
 Bookmap removes the factor of the unknown.

 You stumbled and learned on a weekly basis.
-What is the ratio of red to green days and how do you correct your strategy?
+What is the ratio of red to green days and how did you correct your strategy?

 When I started trading, the worst days were Mondays and Fridays.
 Now, I know that these are the days when most of the options expire, or the market maker closes the position for the week.
 I watch the market every day for several hours, learning it.
 I trade mostly crude oil and S&P 500.
-You can show me a chart from gold or natural gas, and I would say that it is nice, but I don’t trade them.
-It is essential to learn the market before moving to any other one.
-Learning means knowing the disruptive styles of the markets.
+You can show me a chart from gold or natural gas and I might say that it is nice, but I don’t trade them.
+It is essential to learn one market before moving to any others.
+Learning means knowing the disruptive cycles of the markets.
 It is possible to avoid the worst days.

 Could you describe your work routine?
 When do you trade most of the time?